va3c/viewer/va3c-hacker/read-dev-notes.md

 Happened to click 'Enable file modified monitor' and display awoke.
 Turns out that you need to create a new animate function.
 Would not have found that by myself.  ;-)

+2014-11-26 ~ The current trend for apps is to do one thing well.
+Hacker seems to be different.
+Hacker does many things badly.
+Is that its motto?
+"If it's worth doing, it's worth doing badly."

+I hope that vA3C Hacker has

+* As much content as a store or wiki or library
+* Many thousands of lines of useful, usable code
+* An appearance for every need and desire

 2014-11-25 ~ Theo